hatijs/helper/README.md

 A progressive Node.js library for building astrology applications 🌕

 ## **Description**
-Hati is an astrological integrated Node.js library based on Siwss Ephemeris C library.
+Hati is an astrological integrated Node.js library based on Swiss Ephemeris C library.
 It uses modern JavaScript and is built with TypeScript.

 Hati Helper is Node.js library, which has increased usability in @hatijs/core library.